 It features:

-There shall be some scarcity of available apps; you shall have to access all important apps from categories like video, internet, sound, programming, education, and so on.
+There shall be some scarcity of available apps; you must access all important apps from categories like video, internet, sound, programming, education, and so on.
 As we know of Google’s user data policies, it shall have DuckDuckGo as a default search engine.
 The device gives you more control over data and comes at a $799 price.

 Pro1-X Ubuntu Phone – Best Linux Phone Running Ubuntu